benjaminsampica/cAIsy/README.md

 # Introduction

-Built with Blazor WASM and hosted for free on GitHub Pages at <https://caisy.azurewebsites.net>.
+Built with Blazor Server and hosted for a nominal hosting fee and OpenAI fee (which I provide) at <https://caisy.azurewebsites.net>.

 # Running Locally